-Field Descri ption 28 Intern Intermodal Equipment Flag (1-digit numeric) (0) TOFC/COFC movement and non 'Road Railer' movement (1) "Might be TOFC/COFC" movement, where the following three criteria have been met: a.
+Field Description 28 Intermodal Equipment Flag (1-digit numeric) (0) TOFC/COFC movement and non "Road Railer" movement (1) "Might be TOFC/COFC" movement, where the following three criteria have been met: a.
 The AAR Equipment Type Code is either 'P', 'Q' or 'S'. b.
 The billed weight falls between either of these two weight ranges: 17-23 tons per car, or 34-46 tons per car. c.
 All traditional TOFC/COFC fields are absent (i.e., the TOFC/COFC plan is ' ', the number of TOFC/COFC units is zero, the TOFC/COFC unit initial is blank, and the TOFC/COFC unit number is zero or blank).
 (2) "Road Railer" movement, the car is a special Bi-modal Highway/rail vehicle, commonly referred to as a 'Road Railer' van.
 Movement may be reported as either TOFC/COFC or as not a TOFC/COFC.
-(3) TOFC/COFC movement (not a 'Road Railer' movement) 1 .
-29 29 Calculated Rate Flag (1-digit numeric) (0) Not a calculated rate.
+(3) TOFC/COFC movement (not a "Road Railer" movement) 1 .
+29 Calculated Rate Flag (1-digit numeric) (0) Not a calculated rate.
 (1) The freight revenue figure is a calculated number (which has been derived from existing tariffs at the three-digit STCC level) employed to protect confidential contract rate information 1 .
 Note: This field is only used by the STB for internal analysis and does not appear on the completed Master tape retained by the contractor (AAR/Railinc).
-30 Waybi ill Identifier for Retrieval (MRI only) (25-character alpha-numeric) railroa aybill identifier field is a set of codes or numbers, devised by the reporting d, meant to aid the reporting railroad in identifying and retrieving a copy of the waybill, as required, for error checks or for an STB special study.
-Note: This item appears on MRI records only 1 .
-31 Repor ting Railroad Rule 260 Acounting Code (3-digit numeric) railroa 33 sinc porting railroad's R260 Accounting Code must be identified.
-The reporting d's code might differ from the terminating railroad's code as shown in element the reporting railroad might be reporting for its subsidiary or for other ds under interline settlement agreements 1 .
+30 Waybill Identifier for Retrieval (25-character alpha-numeric) The waybill identifier field is a set of codes or numbers to be filled in by reporting railroad which will aid the reporting railroad in identifying and retrieving a copy of study waybill for error check or for STB special study as required 1 .
+31 Report ing Railroad Rule 260 Accounting Code (3-digit numeric) railroad 33 since porting railroad's R260 Accounting Code must be identified.
+The reporting l's code might differ from the terminating railroad's code as shown in element e the reporting railroad might be reporting for its subsidiary or for other ls under interline settlement agreements 1 .

-900-Byte File Record Data Element Descriptions (Routing items 32-52)
+913-Byte File Record Data Element Descriptions (Routing fields 32-52)

 The routing is reported by using alphabetic codes for interchanges (junctions) and numerical codes for railroads from the Freight Mandatory Rule 260, as published by the Association of American Railroads.
 The origin FSAC (Freight Station Accounting Code) must be the code for the originating railroad's actual origin station (not billing station); the termination FSAC must be the terminating railroad's code for the actual termination station (not billing station).
 A single-line movement requires the entry of the one railroad's code for the origin FSAC and the destination FSAC.
-A two carrier move requires the origin railroad code (field 33) for the origin FSAC (field 32), the alpha code for the interchange in field 34, and the terminating railroad code for the termination FSAC (field 52).
+A two-carrier move requires the origin railroad code (field 33) for the origin FSAC (field 32), the alpha code for the interchange in field 34, and the terminating railroad code for the termination FSAC (field 52).